samueljeon/PCC_MATE_ROV_2025_HQ/Guiding Questions by category.md

 2. How is the camera feedback relayed to the controller?
 3. How do we upload software to the ROV?
 Any cables / adapters / software / drivers for doing so?
 4. (related to 2-2) What microcontroller is used to control the robot?
-5. Previous competition guidelines featured as 3-D scanning objective.
+5. Previous competition guidelines feature a 3-D scanning objective.
 How do we implement this?

 ## 4. ROV - Piloting
 1. Where can we practice controlling and using the robot?
 Indoor pools?
 School pool?
 2. Any simulator software that emulates the underwater environment and controls?
 3. Who will be the pilot of the team?
-Can we have multiple pilots?
+Can we have multiple pilots, one for the main motion, another for arm control?
 4. (related to 3-1) What physical piloting interface should be used?

 ## 5. Competition
-1. What exactly are the competition objectives / Missions?
+1. What exactly are the competition objectives / missions?
 2. Rules and regluations pertaining to the design / capabilities of the ROV?
-3. What are the marketing aspectcs of the competition?
+3. What are the marketing aspects of the competition?
 4. Dress code?
 5. How much time do we have to rehearse everything?
-6.

 ## 6. Safety & technical documents
 1. What do good safety documents that score well look like?
 Any past examples?
 2. Who will be in charge of writing the documents?
 Will this be a team-effort instead?